What is an Apostile?

-- Send a request in writing to the following address stating that the replacement will be used in the Apostile process: Registrar’s Office - Attention Apostile, The University of Montana, 32 Campus Drive, Missoula, MT 59832.
+- Send a request in writing stating that the replacement will be used in the Apostile process to Registrar’s Office - Attention Apostile, The University of Montana, 32 Campus Drive, Missoula, MT 59832.

 - Include a check in the amount of $30.00 payable to The University of Montana.

 - Allow eight weeks for processing the order.

 Montana Secretary of State